misterclarity/misterclarity/exampleSite/content/english/blog/the-supermarket-society.md

 +++
 I was talking to a friend today about the pressure between living in a  relaxed manner (doing seemingly non-productive activities like going for walks and meeting with friends) and pursuing the many things in life that she wants to achieve.
 This is what crossed my mind...

 Sure, we all want stuff, but my question is...do we really want it, or is it coming from societal "values" or parental desires?
-Sometimes I feel like we live in a society that's similar to a supermarket:
+The gap between what is and what could be makes me feel like we live in a society that's similar to a supermarket:

 1. it offers way too much choice ("Blueberries in the winter?
 No problem!" | "Single mom and employee of the month?
 Why not?")
 2. some of the choices are framed as "superior" to others ("Fame and fortune always trump working with your hands in the dirt.")